tewhatuora/fhir-sdhr/input/pagecontent/use-cases.md

 ### Data provision

-When a patient's record is created or updated in a system of record for an encounter, allergy/intolerance, condition, or observation, FHIR resources representing this information should be POSTed or PUT to the API.
+When a patient's record is created or updated in a system of record for an allergy/intolerance, condition, or observation, FHIR resources representing this information should be POSTed or PUT to the API.

 This should be performed synchronously as soon as the change is made to the record.